muhammadmadi/Book-Store-Project/README.md

 React to implement the presentation layer, Express and Node to make up the middle or application layer, and MongoDB to create the database layer

-the App is deployed in render
+the App front end and backend are deployed in onrender.com

+this is the front end link
 https://bookstore-2o9k.onrender.com/

 the objective in this project is to study mern stack the main page shows a book store were u can add edit remove books from it , no validations required